 Adult Diploma Program

-The Adult Diploma Program offers adults ages 22 and older residing in Cuyahoga County an opportunity to earn a high school diploma.
+The Adult Diploma Program offers adults, ages 22 and older, residing in Cuyahoga County, an opportunity to earn an high school diploma.
 The program includes career advisement, a national career readiness certificate, and preparation for in-demand careers in Northeast Ohio that require a high school diploma.
 Participants complete their Ohio high school diploma requirements by participating in a competency-based learning program that demonstrates a mastery of skills to prepare them for in-demand career fields such as health care, manufacturing, logistics, and construction.
 There is no cost to participants except time and commitment.
 Cuyahoga Community College launched this program in July 2015 with funding from the Ohio Department of Education.
-For additional information, visit www.tri-c.edu/adultdiploma or contact the program at 216-987-0610 or email@example.com.
+For additional information, visit www.tri-c.edu/adultdiploma or contact the program at 216-987-0610 or firstname.lastname@example.org.

 Inter-Faith Community Service Institute

 The goal of this College-wide initiative is to provide training and information to faith-based institutions so they can assist parishioners and community members in achieving their academic, educational and workforce-related aspirations.

 The desired outcome of these partnerships is to strengthen connections between Cuyahoga Community College and the faith community.
 Similar programs at other colleges have recognized that individuals who receive critical information about education and jobs in a familiar location from someone they know are more likely to enroll and focus to finish high school/GED, college, or workforce programs.
 Visit http://www.tri-c.edu/community/community-services/faith-based-community-initiative.html or call 216-987-0496 for more information.